Fallenstedt/sassy-portfolio/content/code/cyberscan.md

 gif of scanning each part go here

 The entire iceberg is controlled by an `IcebergController`.
-This controller takes some `values`, a `groupValue`. `groupValue` represents the currently selected value, while `values` represented all possible values.
+This controller takes some `values` and a `groupValue`.
+The `groupValue` represents the currently selected value, while `values` represented all possible values.
 Exactly how a radio button would perform.

 Each option controls what content it should show or hide.
 So when an option is selected, it should show it's content and trigger an SVG animation.